mlanca-c/ft_server/README.md

  ```
  # docker run command is used to run a contaier from an image.
  $ docker run <image>
+ # Using default tag: latest
+ # as in <image:version> if you want another version to run.

  # docker ps command lists all running containers and some basic information about them, such as
  # the container ID, the name of the image used to run the containers, the current status and the